20040316T/PAT2-subtask1/README.md

 2. Britannica – Morse Code
 3. Library of Congress – Telegraph and Morse Code

-4.
-How the Morse Code System Works
+How the Morse Code System Works.
 Morse code is a method of transmitting text messages using a series of dots (·) and dashes (−), which represent the letters of the alphabet, numbers, and some punctuation marks.
 1. Basic Elements
 •	Dot (·): A short signal (also called a “dit”)